FIA FORMULA E SEASON RACE WINNERS

 The first season kicked off in September 2014 with a race through the streets of Beijing.
 The third season with an estimated 14 races at 12 events starts on the 9th of October 2016 in Hong Kong.
 The season will include new venues such as Marrakesh, Brussels, and Montreal.
-New York will host the finale of the third season in July 2017.
+New York hosted the finale of the fourth season in July 2018.

 FORMULA-E IN THE NEWS